 I started my formal training in theater at the ripe old age of 14 at the award-winning Greater Hartford Academy of the Arts.
 I then pursued my bachelor's at Mount Holyoke College, whose drama department just so happened to include a number of amazing downtown NYC theatermakers who convinced me to hightail it to London upon graduating, where I finally, actually learned WTF Shakespeare is talking about (turns out he's pretty good).

 I trained for two years at the London Academy of Music and Dramatic Art with some wildly talented people who all made fun of my accent (lovingly), and founded a Shakespeare theatre company with a few of ‘em: The Wet Mariners.
-The company still performs at the Willow Globe in Wales every summer - check it out if you’re ever in the neighborhood.
-Magical place.

 "None here handle those competing qualities better than Jane Bradley.
 She's marvelous as Rosalind, heightening the humor with clever gestures and speaking the speech remarkably well, even over the din of nearby street noise.
 Her scenes [...] are wonderful by any standard." - The New York Times (review of Shakespeare in the Parking Lot's 'As You Like It')